NMoroney/MachineLearningAndColor/images/readme.md

-## Machine Learning Color : Images
+## Machine Learning and Color : Images

 Images used more than once in this repository.